colatkinson/colatkinson.github.io/_posts/2019-04-30-alternate-data-stream-size.md

 }
 ```

 This was it--the source of the limit.
-It seemed that the script was hitting the maximum size of the file's `$ATTRIBUTE_LIST`, one of the bits of data in its MFT entry.
-I wanted to be sure, though.
-But what would changing that magic value do?
-Would it actually change the number of named streams?
+A hardcoded size limit of `0x40000` for the file's `$ATTRIBUTE_LIST`, one of the bits of data in its MFT entry.
+I still wanted to be sure that this was really the root cause, though.
+Would changing that magic value actually change the number of named streams, or was it just a red herring?

 I changed it to `0x80000`, compiled, and remounted my image.
 I ran the script again.